tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-01-Ins_Welcome.md

 ### 1. Instructor Do: Welcome Class (5 min)

 In this section, students will review the algorithmic trading concepts taught in the previous class to prepare them for today's consolidation of multiple trading functions (signal generation, backtesting, trade evaluation, etc.) into a single trading framework.
-This section is a key opportunity to take a step back and understand the *process* of algorithmic trading, so as to later transition to the architecture or infrastructure of an algorithmic trading framework.
+This section is a key opportunity to quickly re-visit the core components related to algorithmic trading before transitioning to the design of an algorithmic trading framework.

-Welcome students to the second day of algorithmic trading and quickly review the following:
+Welcome students to the second day of algorithmic trading and ask for any volunteers that can answer the following review questions:

 * What is algorithmic trading?